byteface/pythumb/README.md

 data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAADQAAABLCAIAAACwbjOoAAAd4UlEQVR4nE16Waxm2XXWt9ba+0z/f+d...
 ```

-For a working example run the app and also check out the code in
+For a working example run the app and also check out the code in...
 server.py
 index.html